-Immigrants can expand labor supply and compete for jobs with native-born workers.
+Immigration can expand labor supply and create greater competition for native-born workers.
 But immigrants may also start new firms, expanding labor demand.
-This paper uses U.S. administrative data and other data sources to study the role of immigrants in entrepreneurship.
-We ask how often immigrants start companies, how many jobs these firms create, and how firms founded by native-born individuals compare.
+This paper uses U.S. administrative data and other data resources to study the role of immigrants in entrepreneurship.
+We ask how often immigrants start companies, how many jobs these firms create, and how these firms compare with those founded by U.S.-born individuals.
 A simple model provides a measurement framework for addressing the dual roles of immigrants as founders and workers.
-The findings suggest that immigrants act more as "job creators" than "job takers" and play outsized roles in U.S. highgrowth entrepreneurship.
+The findings suggest that immigrants act more as "job creators" than "job takers" and that non-U.S. born founders play outsized roles in U.S. high-growth entrepreneurship.